-To view the status of your application/s, click below.
+To view your application/s, click below.

 Successful Applicants Round 1:

-Example Guidelines and Forms
+Example Round 2 Guidelines

 The Grassroots Football, Cricket, and Netball Facility Program is aimed at increasing participation and improving gender equity in Australian Rules Football, Cricket and Netball to support healthier, happier, and safer communities.

 The program will assist eligible organisations to develop core infrastructure that directly impacts participation through rational development of good quality, well designed and utilised facilities.